puppetlabs/puppet-docs/source/guides/introduction.markdown

 their host install tools to get Puppet running, then they use Puppet to do everything else.

-### Graph Orientation

-Puppet models your datacenter as a directed graph.
-This means it's possible to tell that when one item fails, which part of the graphs should and should not proceed.
-This also enables execution of the system in a user defined order, without having to determine what file was executed via a command line tool and so on.
-Further, a resource can appear only one time in the graph, making it impossible to set your configuration management infrastructure at war with itself by having conflicting definitions.

 ### Cross Platform

 Puppet's Resource Abstraction Layer (RAL) allows you to focus on the parts of the system